roycoprotocol/royco-supabase-template/README.md

 - `wrappers`
 - `http`

+Execute all the queries sequentially in [01-one-time-setup](./01-one-time-setup/) folder in your SQL editor.

 2. Create base tables

-- Execute all the queries sequentially in the [02-base-table-creation](./02-base-table-creation/) folder in your SQL editor.
+- Execute all the queries sequentially in [02-base-table-creation](./02-base-table-creation/) folder in your SQL editor.

 3. Insert data into base tables

-- Upload the csv files in the [03-base-table-data-insertion](./03-base-table-data-insertion/) folder to your created `chains` and `token_index` tables.
+- Upload the csv file in [03-base-table-data-insertion](./03-base-table-data-insertion/) folder to your created `chains` table.

 4. Materialized Views